Torres del Paine Circuit

 • All ground transport as indicated in the itinerary.

-• One expert English speaking guide.
+• One expert English-speaking guide.

 • Transportation to/from El Calafate (This includes bus tickets and van transportation between hotels and the bus terminal).